Artist

 FABIO CELI E GLI INFERMIERI

-Fabio Celi (keyboards, vocals)
+Fabio Celi (vocals)

 Ciro Ciscognetti (keyboards)